abwelch1/codewars-may/README.md

 Your objective for phase two is to configure and execute the proper request to retrieve the flag response from the api.

 HINTS:
 * You likely noticed the file curl_command.sh.
 This file outlines the basic structure of the request.
-Your job is to supply the correct values for each occurence of ???
+Your task is to supply the correct values for each occurence of ???
-* execute curl_command.sh: ```./curl_command.sh```
 * Review scraps.go!
 * base64 decode the value you send in the request

+HELPFUL COMMANDS:
+* execute curl_command.sh: ```./curl_command.sh```

 HOW TO SUBMIT FOR POINTS:
 * Paste the flag output into **your team's breakout room chat**